 All candidates take two components.
-Candidates will be eligible for grades A to G.
+Candidates will be eligible for grades $A^$ to G.

+All candidates take: and:

+Paper 1 2 hours Paper 2 2 hours

-All candidates take: and: Paper 1 Reading and Directed Writing 50 marks 2 hours 50% Paper 2 Writing 50 marks 2 hours 50% Structured and extended writing questions Questions are based on three reading texts Externally assessed Composition tasks Externally assessed
+Reading and Directed Writing 50% Writing 50%

+50 marks 50 marks

+Structured and extended writing questions Composition tasks

+Questions are based on three reading texts Externally assessed

+Externally assessed